Best VR headset in 2024: my top picks for stunning virtual reality experiences

 Latency

-The delay between an input and a response, in VR, the delay between user input through a controller, moving your head, or other methods, and the response on the headset displays.
+The latency between an input and a response, in VR, is the time delay between user input through a controller, moving your head, or other methods, and the response on the headset displays.
 Low latency is vital to reducing nausea in VR, which is most intense when there's a delay or stuttering between moving or looking and the display reacting.

 Resolution